kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/05-how-does-wise-hold-my-money/content.md

+# Holding money basics
-# How does Wise hold my money?
+## How does Wise hold my money?
 Wise is a _non-bank payment provider_.
 This means your Wise account is an electronic money account.

 This makes your Wise account different from a bank account.
 Some of the differences are: